-3. This Code applies to Individuals' conduct during the Organization's business, activities, and events including, but not limited to, competitions, tournaments, practices, tryouts, training camps, travel associated with the Organization's activities, meetings of the Organization's Board, and any other meetings of the Organization.

-- 4. This Code also applies to Individuals' conduct outside of the Organization's business, activities, and events when such conduct adversely affects relationships within the Organization (and its work and sport environment) or is detrimental to the image and reputation of the Organization.
-Such applicability will be determined by the Organization at its sole discretion. - 5.
+- 3. This Code applies to Individuals' conduct during attendance at Ontario Soccer or its Affiliate Organizations' workplace, business, activities, and events including, but not limited to, competitions, tournaments, practices, tryouts, training camps, travel associated with Ontario Soccer or Affiliate Organization activities, meetings of the Board of Ontario Soccer or an Affiliate Organization, and any other Ontario Soccer or Affiliate Organization meetings. - 4.
+This Code also applies to Individuals' conduct outside of Ontario Soccer or Affiliate Organization business, activities, and events when such conduct adversely affects relationships within Ontario Soccer or its Affiliate Organization(s) (and its work and sport environment) or is detrimental to the image and reputation of Ontario Soccer or the Affiliate Organization.
+Such applicability will be determined by Ontario Soccer or the Affiliate Organization, as applicable, at its sole discretion. - 5.
 An Individual who violates this Code may be subject to a formal complaint, a discipline process and the imposition of sanctions, pursuant to this Code. - 6.
 This Code does not prevent immediate discipline or sanction from being applied as reasonably required.
 Further discipline may be applied according to this Code.
 Any infractions or complaints occurring within competition will be dealt with by the procedures specific to the competition, if applicable. - 7.
-The conduct provisions of this Code apply to staff and employees of the Organization.
-However, the procedures for discipline and the sanctions described in the Code do not apply.
-Conduct complaints about staff or employees should be submitted to the individual's supervisor and will be addressed per the Organization's policies for human resources and/or the individual's employee/contractor agreement. - 8.
-The Organization's staff and employees may submit complaints under this Code.
-Complaints submitted against the worker's supervisor (whether the supervisor is another employee or a Director) will be addressed i) when submitted against an employee supervisor, per the Organization's policies for human resources, and ii) when submitted against a Director supervisor, per the procedures described in this Code.
-In both cases, the individual may submit an anonymous complaint and the Organization pledges to engage external assistance handling the complaint and will protect the individual from reprisal.
+Sanctions set out within the Code do not apply to any Ontario Soccer or Affiliate Organizations employees or contractors as such matters are governed by individual policies that expressly apply to employees, such as the applicable organization's human resources policy or employment/contractor agreements.